Pax-Newman/aipi/README.md

 ## Planned features

- - [X] Sentence embeddings with SentenceTransformers
+ - [ ] Sentence embeddings with SentenceTransformers
  - [ ] CLIP image/text embeddings
  - [ ] Local LLM inference with Llamacpp
+   - Generally works but there seems to be a bug when trying to use it in place of OpenAI's API
- - [ ] Config file to define model paths
+ - [X] Config file to define model paths